wazuh/wazuh-kubernetes/instructions.md

 #### Nginx

-In this pod manages Nginx to act as an reverse proxy for safer use and access to Kibana.
+The nginx pod acts as a reverse proxy for a safer access to Kibana.

 Details:
 - image: Docker Hub 'wazuh/nginx:3.7.0_6.5.0'